Self-similar galaxy dynamics below the de Sitter scale of acceleration: Introduction

 \section{Introduction}

-Advances in high resolution spectroscopy of galaxy rotation curves across a range of redshifts give a detailed view on radial accelerations over an extended range in radius $r$ and redshift $0\le z\lesssim2$ \citep{fam12,lel16,mcg16,gen17}.
+Advances in high resolution spectroscopy of galaxy rotation curves across a range of redshifts give a detailed view on radial accelerations over an extended range in radius $r$ and redshift $z$ up to about two \citep{fam12,lel16,mcg16,gen17}.
 In $\Lambda$CDM, these observations suggest a diminishing of cold dark matter content with $z$, as observed accelerations $\alpha$ increasingly match the Newtonian acceleration

 by baryonic matter content $M_b$ within $r$, where $G$ is Newton's constant.
-These results provide important benchmarks for galaxy models in $\Lambda$CDM from high resolution $N$-body simulations \citep{vol05}.
-A recent comparison of the McMaster Unbiased Galaxy Simulations 2 (MUGS2) sample of models galaxy, for instance, suggests excellent agreement with the ``missing mass" in galaxy rotation curves from the {\em Spitzer} Photometry and Accurate Rotation Curves (SPARC) \citep{kel17}.
+These results provide important benchmarks for galaxy models in $\Lambda$CDM from high resolution smoothed particle hydrodynamics simulations of galaxy formation.
+A recent comparison of the McMaster Unbiased Galaxy Simulations 2 (MUGS2) sample of galaxy models, for instance, suggests excellent agreement with the ``missing mass" in galaxy rotation curves from the {\em Spitzer} Photometry and Accurate Rotation Curves (SPARC) \citep{kel17}.
+Here, we revisit this claim focused on the transition regime of gravitational acceleration consistent with Newton's theory based on baryonic matter and weak gravitation, marked by anomalous dynamics commonly attributed to dark matter or a modification of Newtonian gravitation \citep{fam12}.